MichelePiot/ParkingMeter_Interface/README.md

 # ParkingMeter_Interface
-A redesign of the Minneapolis parking meter paystation and meter improvements.
+A redesign of the Minneapolis parking meter interface paystation and meter improvements.